Initialize List with Values in Java

 exception.

-If you want to create a mutable List where you can add or remove elements.
-Initialize an ArrayList
+If you want to intialize a mutable list where you can add or remove elements.
+You wrap immutable list with ArrayList

 or LinkedList